Annapolis Royal, Nova Scotia

 History of Annapolis Royal

 Annapolis Royal is a quaint seaside town steeped in heritage and tradition that holds a unique spot in Nova Scotian and Canadian history.
-Long before the arrival of the Europeans, this area held special meaning for the Mi’kmaq, the aboriginal people who were the sole occupants of Canada’s Maritime Provinces for thousands of years.
+Long before the arrival of the Europeans, this area held special meaning for the Mi’kmaq, the indigenous people who were the sole occupants of Canada’s Maritime Provinces for thousands of years.
 In 1605, the Mi’kmaq were joined here by France's Pierre de Gua, Sieur de Monts, geographer Samuel de Champlain, and their party.
 The area became home to some of North America’s earliest European settlers and was first called Port-Royal by Champlain.
 The administrative and military centre of Acadie remained here until its final capture by the British in 1710.
 Renamed in honour of Queen Anne – one of the most fought over pieces of land in North America changing hands 7 times, Annapolis Royal served as Nova Scotia’s capital until the founding of Halifax in 1749.

 Today, this welcoming waterfront community embraces thousands of years of Mi’kmaq heritage and its over 400 years of French, Scottish, and British history.
 It's home to Canada's oldest National Historic Site, Fort Anne, where you can see the Royal Charter from which Nova Scotia gets its name and flag.
 Some of the oldest wooden buildings in Canada are found here, and there are over 135 registered heritage properties in Annapolis Royal, plus a charming streetscape that has been designated a National Historic District.